 Every year a nasty bug makes the rounds in schools, the office, and amongst friends and family.
 You got the flu vaccine.
 You wash your hands religiously, you wipe down your phone, door handles, and surfaces with disinfectant, and avoid your coughing companions like the plague.
 Despite your best efforts, you wake up one day with those terrible symptoms: cough, sore throat, runny nose, headache, fatigue etc… You’re sick!

-Aside from bedrest, plenty of fluids, a good diet, medicine, and other practical advice to get over your cold or flu, drinking certain teas may bring relief, and might even help you recover faster.
+Aside from the big advice: bedrest, plenty of fluids, a good diet, medicine, and other practical advice to get over your cold or flu, drinking certain teas may bring relief, and might even help you recover faster.
 Not to mention the soothing relief a nice hot cuppa brings!

 Green tea contains many beneficial compounds, including epigallocatechin gallate (EGCG) and l-theanine.
 These compounds have antioxidant, as well as antiviral and anti-inflammatory properties.
-Drinking green tea throughout the day can not only help you stay hydrated and provide temporary relief to symptoms, it can also help fight the virus itself.
+Drinking green tea throughout the day can not only help you stay hydrated and provide temporary relief to symptoms, it can also help fight viral infections.

 Keep in mind that green tea has caffeine, so don’t drink it too late in the day, or in too great a quantity.